 - Able to react to change productively, work flexible schedule when needed and handle other essential and marginal functions as assigned

 - Travel between BGCAZ Branches, schools and community sites is required.
 Must meet the insurance standards of BGC.

-- Work is performed in office setting, the community as well as remotely
+- Work is performed in Branches, the community as well as an office setting

 - Evening or weekend hours required on an as needed basis